David Boswell Burn's Scottish Ancestry

 Burns was the 60th most frequent surname at the General Register Office in 1995.

-who bears the name Burns?
+that the "family Tradition" of anyone who bears the name Burns?

-with no clues as to parentage of James Burns of Ayr, Ayrshire Scotland who married Sabina Mc Qualter who was born Kirkmichael,
+David's last known ancestor is James Burns of Ayr, Ayrshire Scotland who married Sabina Mc Qualter who was born Kirkmichael,

 So far the only connection between these two families are that they resided in the same areas of Ayrshire and Dumfriesshire

-counties, Scotland but that is the only connecting force at this time - the locality - - the name ONLY - no documented proof of
+counties, Scotland but that is the only connecting force at this time - the locality - - the name ONLY - no documented proof

-relationship whatsoever at this point in time.
+of relationship whatsoever at this point in time exists

 Robert Burns - Scotland’s , National Bard - - was born in Alloway, Ayrshire, in 1759 to William Burness [born 11 November 1721